Llanelly: Location

+The community lies in the Clydach Gorge.
+It is bisected by the Heads of the Valleys Road, and lies between Brynmawr in the west and Abergavenny in the east.

 Settlements

-Llanelly Hill, Blackrock, Clydach, Maesygwartha and Gilwern are the main settlements in the parish.
-Llanelly Hill occupies the north-west hilltop of the Clydach Gorge.
-It developed as a result of coal mining and limestone quarrying for the nearby ironworks including Clydach ironworks and Ebbw Vale ironworks.
+The main settlements of the community are: Llanelly Hill, Blackrock, Clydach, Maesygwartha and Gilwern.
+Llanelly Hill is the north-west hilltop of the Clydach Gorge.
+It developed as a result of coal mining and limestone quarrying for the nearby ironworks which included the Clydach Ironworks and further west, the Ebbw Vale Ironworks.

-Blackrock and Clydach North (also referred to as Cheltenham) were both built up along the turnpike road that ran on the north side of the river between Govilon and Merthyr Tydfil.
+Blackrock and Clydach North (which is also referred to as 'Cheltenham') were built up along the turnpike road that ran on the north side of the river between Govilon and Merthyr Tydfil.
 Clydach South developed on the south side of the river above the ironworks.
 It climbs the north-west slopes towards Llanelly Hill.

-Gilwern is located at the mouth of the River Clydach, where it meets the river Usk.
+Gilwern is located at the mouth of the River Clydach, where it meets the River Usk.

-Maesygwartha lies between Clydach and Gilwern along one of the many tram roads in the gorge.
+Maesygwartha lies between Clydach and Gilwern along one of the many tramroads in the gorge.